DecLearn/declearn/examples/heart-uci/readme.md

 ### On separate terminals or machines

-**To run the examples from different terminals or machines**, We first ensure data is appropriately distributed between machines, and the machines can communicate over network using SSL-encrypted communications.
+**To run the examples from different terminals or machines**, we first ensure data is appropriately distributed between machines, and the machines can communicate over network using SSL-encrypted communications.
 We give the code to simulate this on a single machine.
 We then sequentially run the server then the clients on separate terminals.

 1. **Set up SSL certificates**:<br/>